ably-labs/ably-labs-template-repo/README.md

 4. Update [dependabot.yml](.github/dependabot.yml) with the [configuration for your project](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates).
 5. Replace `https://github.com/ably-labs/ably-labs-template-repo/issues` with the actual link of the repo in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
 6. Update this README so it provides enough information for people to understand how it works, how to run it locally and how it can be deployed to the cloud (see [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes)).
+7. Update the query string in the static asset link for the logo at the bottom of this README.
+More info in [this repo](https://github.com/ably-labs/static-assets).
-7. Add a GitHub workflow to build/test/deploy your application.
-Use the [Ably Control API GitHub action](https://github.com/ably-labs/ably-control-api-action) to avoid creating Ably apps/API keys manually.
+8. Add a GitHub workflow to build/test/deploy your application.
+Use the [Ably Control API GitHub action](https://github.com/ably-labs/ably-control-api-action) to avoid creating Ably apps/API keys manually (see the `create-infra.yml` workflow in this repo).
-8. Add this repository to the [selected repositories in the Ably Labs org](https://github.com/organizations/ably-labs/settings/actions) that are allowed to run GitHub Actions.
+9. Add this repository to the [selected repositories in the Ably Labs org](https://github.com/organizations/ably-labs/settings/actions) that are allowed to run GitHub Actions.

 Once you're done, remove this section from the README.
 Good luck! 💪